oliverjam/jaredhill-v2/src/work/bo/bo.md

 I called out several key elements from this persona which I thought would influence this feature:

-- **Strugglers have no savings** they are currently unable to — or *feel* unable to — realistically plan for the future by putting aside money on a weekly or monthly basis.
+- **Strugglers have no savings:** they are currently unable to — or *feel* unable to — realistically plan for the future by putting aside money on a weekly or monthly basis.

 - **Strugglers are driven by negative emotions:** Strugglers feel out of control and anxious, and deal with these emotions daily.